-Surrounded by a turquoise-blue lagoon and fine, white sand, this romantic South Pacific paradise is the ultimate place to unwind.
-The way of life here is laid-back, and you will quickly enjoy the feeling of freedom, the ease of everything and be surprised at just how soon you will be swinging in a hammock.
+Surrounded by a sapphire-blue lagoon and fine, white sand, this romantic South Pacific paradise is the ultimate place to unwind.
+The way of life may be laid-back, but you'll still find plenty of heart-pumping activities to enjoy.

-The best way to get around this small island is to make like the locals and jump on a scooter (or rent a car) and you can circle the island in less than an hour.
-There's nothing quite like feeling the warm breeze against your skin as you go beach-hopping and drop into any of the cafes and restaurants along the way, many of which are on the beach.
+The best way to get around this small island is to make like the locals and jump on a scooter.
+It's easy to get your licence and you can loop the entire island in about 40 minutes.
+There's nothing quite like feeling the warm breeze against your skin as you go beach-hopping, check out the shops, or discover some of the island's more rural areas – just watch out for roaming dogs and chickens.

 Best time to go

 The Cook Islands are pleasantly tropical all year round.
-From June to August you can expect temperatures in the mid-20s, and you may need a light jacket or jersey at night.
+From June to August you can expect temperatures in the mid 20s, and you may need a light jacket or jersey at night.
 This is also the high season for escapees from the Australian and New Zealand winter, so don't leave it to the last minute to book flights and hotels.

 Australians can enter the Cook Islands without a visa – all you need is a valid passport and valid ticket for return or onward travel.
 Immigration will stamp your passport with a 31-day visitor permit.